 Approval of all external communications and reporting by IANA to external parties (oversight and accountability).

 The public consultation on the CWG-Stewardship’s initial transition proposal of 1 December 2014 confirmed that the respondents were very satisfied with the current performance of ICANN as the IFO.
-Therefore, any new arrangements should maintain ICANN as the IFO at the time of transition and seek to implement mechanisms designed to provide similarly effective oversight and accountability (as those currently in place) minimize complexity and costs and maintain the security, stability, and resiliency of the DNS and Internet.
+Therefore, any new arrangements should maintain ICANN as the IFO at the time of transition and seek to implement mechanisms designed to provide similarly effective oversight and accountability as those currently in place, minimize complexity and costs and maintain the security, stability, and resiliency of the DNS and Internet.
 The public consultation on the CWG-Stewardship’s second draft proposal in April-May 2015 confirmed broad support for PTI and related structures, such as the IANA Function Review (IFR) and Customer Standing Committee (CSC).
 The CWG-Stewardship reviewed all input received and has updated the proposal accordingly.

-In order to meet community expectations for the stewardship of the IANA Functions related to naming, the CWG-Stewardship, working on the premise that there is current satisfaction with ICANN’s IANA department performance and that ICANN should remain the IANA Functions Operator, agreed that a satisfactory transition proposal for the names community would require the following elements:
+In order to meet community expectations for the stewardship of the IANA Functions related to naming, the CWG-Stewardship, working on the premise that there is current satisfaction with ICANN’s IANA department performance and that ICANN should remain the IANA Functions Operator, agreed that a satisfactory transition proposal for the names community will require the following elements:

 A contract similar to the current NTIA IANA Functions Contract to perform the IANA names functions post-transition;